tillbiskup/aspecd/docs/roadmap.rst

 For later versions
 ==================

+* Basic processing and analysis steps, such as baseline correction, normalisation, integration, algebra, slice extraction and projection for N-D datasets, peak finding, SNR determination, denoising

 * Templates for creating derived packages

 * Default report templates for each type of processing/analysis task

+* Logging

+* Tabular representations of characteristics extracted from datasets

 Todos